-All employees of Western Carolina University (the “ University”) are expected to avoid Conflicts of Interest and Conflicts of Commitment that have the potential to directly and significantly affect the University’s interests or compromise their objectivity in carrying out their University Employment Responsibilities or otherwise compromise performance of University Employment Responsibilities, unless such conflicts are disclosed, reviewed, and appropriately managed in accordance with the provisions of this Policy.
+All employees of Western Carolina University (the “ University”) are expected to avoid conflicts of interest and conflicts of commitment (as the terms are defined below) that have the potential to directly and significantly affect the University’s interests or compromise their objectivity in carrying out their University employment responsibilities or otherwise compromise performance of University employment responsibilities, unless such conflicts are disclosed, reviewed, and appropriately managed in accordance with the provisions of this policy.

-The provisions of this Policy pertaining to Conflict of Interest apply to all faculty and EPA non-faculty employees.
+A. Conflicts of Interest.
+The provisions of this policy pertaining to Conflict of Interest apply to all faculty and EHRA non-faculty employees.

-The provisions of this Policy pertaining to External Professional Activities for Pay apply to all faculty and EPA non-faculty employees who are classified as .75 FTE or greater, work in permanent positions, and work 9 months or more per year.
+B. External Activities for Pay.
+The provisions of this policy pertaining to External Professional Activities for Pay apply to all faculty and EHRA non-faculty employees who are classified as .75 FTE or greater and work 9 months or more per year.

-The provisions of this Policy pertaining to Conflict of Commitment apply to all employees, including SPA employees.
+C. Conflict of Commitment.
+The provisions of this policy pertaining to Conflict of Commitment apply to all employees, including SHRA employees.

 This Policy does not apply to independent contractors.

-Although this Policy applies to conflicts which may arise with respect to any research or non-research activity conducted under University auspices, regulations issued by the National Science Foundation (“NSF”) and Public Health Service (“PHS”) set specific requirements for University research funded by those agencies (regulations may be accessed in Section XII below).
-This Policy is intended to comply with those federal regulations.
+Although this policy applies to conflicts which may arise with respect to any research or non-research activity conducted under University auspices, regulations issued by the National Science Foundation (“NSF”) and Public Health Service (“PHS”) set specific requirements for University research funded by those agencies (regulations may be accessed in Section XIII below).
+This policy is intended to comply with those federal regulations.

 As a part of its obligations for such federally funded research the University is required to certify in the application for funding from those agencies that the University (i) has in place a written and enforced administrative process to identify and manage, reduce or eliminate conflicting interests; (ii) will, before expending any funds under the award, make available via publicly accessible web site or via written response to any requestor information concerning the nature of any Significant Financial Interest that is disclosed to the University, is related to PHS-funded research, and is a Conflict of Interest ; (iii) will make available to the federal agency on request information regarding all conflicting interests identified by the University and how those interests have been managed, reduced or eliminated to protect research from bias; and (iv) will otherwise comply with all aspects of the regulations.